lovesh/ps-sig/README.md

-[Short Randomizable signatures](https://eprint.iacr.org/2015/525) by David Pointcheval and Olivier Sanders.
+# [Short Randomizable signatures](https://eprint.iacr.org/2015/525) by David Pointcheval and Olivier Sanders.

+## Signature and proof of knowledge of signature
 Implements 2 variations as described in the paper in sections 4.2 and 6.1 respectively.
 Scheme in 6.1 was presented to make blind signatures efficient however there are ways to do blind signatures with 4.2 but they are relatively inefficient.
 One way to do so is described in [Coconut](https://arxiv.org/pdf/1802.07344.pdf).